lakshusan/student/_posts/2023-09-27-webprogramming-code-feedback.md

 - good job with using if statements
 - try to indent your formatting so it's easier to look at
 - add an extra line between lines of text to make clearer

+## Grading Others

+### Eun’s Grade
+.5 point: Have a working HTML code cell in a notebook based on the wireframe representation provided under HTML hacks (HTML Hack).
+Added a Daily Study Tracker.

+.5 point: Have a working javascript code cell in a notebook based on the instructions provided under data types hacks (Data Types Hack)

+.5 point: Have a working javascript code cell in a notebook which modifies elements in the first HTML code cell hack or another HTML code cell based on the same wireframe representation (DOM Hack)

+.5 point: Have a working javascript code cell in a notebook based on the instructions provided in the javascript hack (Javascript Hack)

+.5 point: Have code cells in a notebook which shows the corrections made to the first three code cells in the 1.4 correcting errors page (Correcting Errors Hack) Added a form for challenge.

+3.8/4 Good job on going above and beyond.utterances not working

+### Avanthika’s Grade
+.5 point: Have a working HTML code cell in a notebook based on the wireframe representation provided under HTML hacks (HTML Hack).
+Added a Daily STudy Tracker

+.5 point: Have a working javascript code cell in a notebook based on the instructions provided under data types hacks (Data Types Hack)

+.5 point: Have a working javascript code cell in a notebook which modifies elements in the first HTML code cell hack or another HTML code cell based on the same wireframe representation (DOM Hack)

+.5 point: Have a working javascript code cell in a notebook based on the instructions provided in the javascript hack (Javascript Hack)

+.5 point: Have code cells in a notebook which shows the corrections made to the first three code cells in the 1.4 correcting errors page (Correcting Errors Hack) Added a form for challenge.

+3.85/4 Good job on going above and beyond.
+Utterances working.

+### Bella's Grade

+.5 point: Have a working HTML code cell in a notebook based on the wireframe representation provided under HTML hacks (HTML Hack).
+Added a additional instrument practice tracker page

+.5 point: Have a working javascript code cell in a notebook based on the instructions provided under data types hacks.
+Added passion project themed object (Data Types Hack)

+.5 point: Have a working javascript code cell in a notebook which modifies elements in the first HTML code cell hack or another HTML code cell based on the same wireframe representation (DOM Hack)

+.5 point: Have a working javascript code cell in a notebook based on the instructions provided in the javascript hack (Javascript Hack)

+.5 point: Have code cells in a notebook which shows the corrections made to the first three code cells in the 1.4 correcting errors page (Correcting Errors Hack) Added a form for challenge, menu ordering

+3.95/4 Good job on going above and beyond.
+Utterances working.
+Add more comments